TIBHannover/FAIR-R/_episodes/03-func-R.md

 > ## Functions to Create Graphs
 >
 > Write a function called `analyze` that takes a filename as an argument
-> and displays the three graphs produced in the [previous lesson][01] (average, min and max inflammation over time).
+> and displays the three graphs produced in the [previous lesson][start-ep] (average, min and max inflammation over time).
-> `analyze("data/inflammation-01.csv")` should produce the graphs already shown,
+> `analyze("inflammation.csv")` should produce the graphs already shown,
 > while `analyze("data/inflammation-02.csv")` should produce corresponding graphs for the second data set.
-> Be sure to document your function with roxygen2 comments.
+> Be sure to document your function with roxygen comments.
 >
 > > ## Solution
 > > ~~~